python/devguide/developer-workflow/extension-modules.rst

 .. note::

-   Accelerator modules should *never* be imported directly, whence the convention is to mark them as private implementation details with the underscore prefix (namely, :mod:`!_foo` in this example).
+   Accelerator modules should *never* be imported directly.
+The convention is to mark them as private implementation details with the underscore prefix (namely, :mod:`!_foo` in this example).

 In order to incorporate the accelerator module, we need to determine:

-- where to place the extension module source code in the CPython project tree,
+- where to update the CPython project tree with the extension module source code,
-- which files to modify in order to compile the CPython project, and
+- which files to modify to configure and compile the CPython project, and
 - which ``Makefile`` rules to invoke at the end.

 Updating the CPython project tree